mattDevigili/dms-smm695/index.md

 Furthermore, I will provide you with some _not mandatory and not rated homework_ to test your understanding of the lecture.

-The following references concern additional material you may be interested:
+The following references concern additional material you may be interested in:

 * PostgreSQL:
   * [PostgreSQL Documentation](https://www.postgresql.org/docs/14/index.html)